kompics/kompics-scala/docs/src/main/paradox/tutorial/timers.md

 Kompics Timer
 -------------
-This section describes the Kompics `Timer` port and the default implementation `JavaTimer`.
+This section describes the Kompics @javadoc:[Timer](se.sics.kompics.timer.Timer) port and the default implementation @javadoc:[JavaTimer](se.sics.kompics.timer.java.JavaTimer).

 In order to use the timer port in Kompics, an additional dependency in our build file is required: